pinhobrunodev/pinhobrunodev/README.md

 - 🎯 Focus on developing API's REST using Java with Spring Boot and Microsservices.
 - 🎨 React.js with TypeScript.
 - 🌐 NOC Lv.1 Intern - Knowledge on Network Operations dealing.
-- 📈 Software Metrics and Analytics using Prometheus With Grafana
+- 📈 Software Metrics and Analytics using Prometheus With Grafana.

 <br>